Free Calculation of Costs and Fees

 The general district courts are always the competent courts of first instance for enforcement proceedings.

-The local jurisdiction is generally determined by the general place of jurisdiction of the obligor.
-For natural persons, the habitual residence is therefore used, and for legal entities, the registered office.
+The local jurisdiction is generally based on the general place of jurisdiction of the obligor.
+Accordingly, for natural persons the habitual residence is used, and for legal entities the registered office.

 If the obligor has no general place of jurisdiction in Austria, then the district court in whose district the movable property is located, against which enforcement is to be carried out, can be used.